 3MT: Three Minute Thesis

-The Graduate College is pleased to sponsor the Seventh Annual Three Minute Thesis (3MT) Competition for graduate-student researchers.
+The Graduate College is pleased to sponsor the Eighth Annual Three Minute Thesis (3MT) Competition for graduate-student researchers.
 This annual event is an opportunity for students to build their communication skills by creatively describing their research in ways that make it relatable and relevant to a non-specialist audience.
 One static slide may be used while speaking for up to three minutes.
 Timelines and guidelines are listed below.
 Enjoy the videos of past award winners’ presentations, or an entire final round of competition.

 Winner: Abigail Schulte